robertjiang16/robotic-ping-pong-launcher/introduction.md

 ## Basic Apsects of Implementation
 Why is this an interesting project?
 What interesting problems do you need to solve to make your solution work?

+This project as well as its background and design elements provide many elements that set it apart from others and make its implementation overall more interesting.
+First, our project not only incorporates elements of computer science and electrical engineering, but also that of mechanical engineering and physics.
+Our project depends a lot on calculations and mathematics as well as structural components with the launcher and air pressurized gauge used to launch the ping pong ball.

 ## Applications
 In what real-world robotics applications could the work from your project be useful?

+There are various real-world applications to our launcher, one of which is that of sports training.
+The world of sports training is a dynamic field which is constantly changing and being improved with new technologies and scientific advances.
+Our device could be used to help professional athletes with their training regimens, with the implementation of a more powerful launcher and the ability to track moving targets.

 [Return to home](index.md)